tenxsoydev/nxvim/.github/README.md

 **Note on Performance**

-- On low-spec systems, performance can be improved by changing `animation.fps = 30 -- instead of 60` in `plugins/windows.lua` and - in case of using terminals with font ligature rendering support - disabling them (e.g. with kitty: by adding `disable_ligatures always` to your `kitty.conf`)
+- On low-spec systems, performance can be improved
+  - Disable font ligature rendering (e.g. with kitty: add `disable_ligatures always` to `kitty.conf`)
+  - Change `animation.fps = 30 -- instead of 60` in `plugins/windows.lua`.

 </details>

 <br>